vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-citation/README.md

 - _path pattern_: the regular expression used to extract steps from a path.
 Each step is a match group, and their order matches the order of the steps in the path.
 - _suffix pattern_: the regex pattern to extract the suffix from a text.
 - _template_: the template to render the citation text.
 Each step is a placeholder between braces, e.g. `{book} {verse}`.
-Placeholders can get these suffixes:
+Placeholders can get these suffixes for numeric values:
   - `:n` to render the numeric value only;
   - `:s` to render the suffix only.